-Under the Create Tools menu, you will find shape tools which are defined by procedural properties like width, height, corner radius, number of points, and more.
+Under the Create Tools menu, you will find shape tools that are defined by procedural properties like width, height, corner radius, number of points, and more.

 The origin of a procedural path determines where its properties originate from.
 For example, changing the width on a rectangle with its origin in the middle (50% X and 50% Y) causes it to grow from its center.

-Changing the width on a rectangle with its origin on the left side (0% X) causes it to grow from its left.
+Changing the width of a rectangle with its origin on the left side (0% X) causes it to grow from its left.